Steve Jobs Wanted the First iPhone To Have a Permanent Back Button Like Android

 I had my Samsung S5 for over a year before I realized that the drop down top bar with the wifi/location/etc buttons can actually be HELD and it'll go into a sub-menu for configuration.
 Whereas just pushing the button turns them on/off.

+The lack of a back button is the reason I'll never buy an iPhone.
+Just one button is a waste of space.

+They eventually gave in and added "back button" as an arrow at the top left of the screen.
+Still not as usable, though.

-Yes, and then they improved (Score:2)
+Yes, and then they improved (Score:3)

 The iPhobd at first was going to have a keyboard also, and probably lots of other useless crap.